RichardFreedman/Encoding_Music/01_Tutorials/04_B_Pandas_Clean.md

 ### Removing Missing Data

 You may decide to remove rows or columns with missing data, for instance if so much data is missing that the row/column is unusable.
 In Pandas, removing data is called **dropping** data.
-You learned how to drop entire rows and columns manually in [Part A][part-a].
+You learned how to drop entire rows and columns manually in [Pandas: Basics][pandas-basics].

 When dropping rows with missing data, you can take advantage of the built-in Pandas method `.dropna()`, which will help you automatically drop rows/columns with missing data. `.dropna()` takes two key arguments: